richardgaywood/paydata.org/content/sprawlrunners/characters/skills.md

 ## Technical skills

 *  Electronics (Smarts): The use of electronic and computerised devices and systems.
 Their manipulation, repair, and sabotage.
 Anything involving computer hardware (as opposed to software, which is Hacking.)
 *  Hacking (Smarts): Legal and illegal computer use; coding, programming, and breaking into computer systems.
-(NB: simple, everyday Matrix actions do not require a Hacking roll.)
+(NB: simple, everyday Matrix actions fall under Common Knowledge and do not require a Hacking roll.)
-*  Repair (Smarts): The ability to fix, build, and modify mechanical gadgets, including weapons, vehicles, etc.
+*  Repair (Smarts): The ability to fix, build, and modify mechanical and electrical gadgets, including weapons, vehicles, etc. Also used for setting and using explosives and demolitions.

+When repairing or modifying electronics, use the lowest of the characters' Repair and Electronics skills.

 ## Knowledge skills

+See also Common Knowledge, above.

 *  Language (Smarts): Knowledge and fluency in a particular language.
 *  Occult (Smarts): Knowledge of magical theory, supernatural events, creatures, history, and ways.
 *  Research (Smarts): Finding written information from various sources.
 Used for Matrix searches.
 *  Science (Smarts): Theoretical knowledge of scientific fields such as biology, chemistry, geology, engineering, etc.

-See also Common Knowledge, above.

 ## For reference: what I've changed